la2050/archive/_projects/2016/build-los-angeles-entrepreneurship-is-the-hook-and-college-is-the-goal.md

   skills that we have identified, and research supports, are pertinent to master for long-term life success.
 These skills are communication, collaboration, problem solving, innovation, self-management, and demonstration of grit.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Staff
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
-  ","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
-  etc.)","Technical infrastructure (computers etc.)","Community outreach
+  - Technical infrastructure (computers etc.)
-  ","Network/relationship support"]
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   BUILD will use these funds to hire two key members of its new Los Angeles team, which will serve 600 students in 2017.
 BUILD inspires students from